Opportunities

 • Contribute to the testing and review of documentation on the safe, normal operation of the telescope, dome, and control systems

-• Maintain good safety practices when operating the UMBC Observatory’s telescope
+• Maintain good safety practices when operating the university telescope

-• Communicate monthly availability with Chief Engineer, upon request
+• Communicate monthly availability with Telescope Operations Coordinator, upon request

 After completing training, the primary goal of a telescope operator is to work within the context of a project to gather supporting data.
 The ordered list of astronomical targets with exposure settings and system considerations along with descriptions of daily systemics collection (e.g., calibration frames) is called an Observing Plan.

-The UMBC Observatory Outreach Team is tasked with developing and executing all outreach programs of the UMBC Observatory.
-The current plan for all Outreach Programs for the current fiscal year (July 1, 2024 – June 30, 2025) will be posted soon.
+The UMBC Observatory Outreach Team is tasked with developing and executing all outreach programs of the UMBC Observatory, by the current plan for FY25 (July 1, 2024 – June 30, 2025).
 The Outreach Team is seeking to hire additional team members.
 A successful candidate would report directly to the UMBC Observatory Outreach Coordinator and work with the UMBC Observatory Outreach Team.

 Compensation